kaacuna20/josram/README.md

   - Includes templates for different policies like privacy, terms, and conditions.

 - `venv/`: Virtual environment directory for managing project dependencies.

+- `uploads/`: Folder where store images at moment save images from models.

 - `manage.py`: Command-line utility for managing the Django project.